Are Heteroflexible People Apart of the LGBTQ+ Community π³️π

 This is annual post for Pride Month π³️π.
 I actually don't know if I want to make this annual thing or not.
 It's just that, after ranting about it at the end of my Furious (2025) review, which you should definitely check out, this topic is still on my mind and I wanted to write more about it while it was still on my mind.
 And I also figured that I would also write it now while it is still June, while is still Pride Month π³️π because honestly, it is the perfect topic for Pride Month π³️π.
 At least for me.
 I'm celebrating or commemorating Pride Month π³️π in my own way.
 I also don't know how long this post will be, I'll just keep writing until I run out of things to say.
 However long it ends up being is however long it will be.
 Also, I will mention some sexual stuff in here, but I won't get too graphic about it.
 Even though this is my blog, it is still on Blogger's platform, it is still running on Blogger's software or servers or whatever.
 They have rules and they have to be abide by if you wish to keep your blog and not have it get deleted.

 And like YouTube, they do have strict rules on what you can write about or show in your blog when it comes to sexual content.
 Which makes sense since they're both owned by Google.
 You cannot describe sex acts in too much detail, you cannot mention any adult websites π by name and you cannot link π to any.
 As long as you do that, your blog or your blog post will not get age restricted.
 Even though my blog is more for adults, it's not that kind of adult blog.
 I'm not posting porn π here.
 I'm not writing about it nor am I showing it.
 So while I will bring up porn π and other sexual topics, I will try not to use any specific names or describe any specific sexual acts in too much detail.
 This is mostly directed at the Blogger team who may be looking over my post and seeing if it's breaking the rules or anything.
 If you do use humans to look at this stuff and don't just use an AI or algorithms, I am following the rules the best I can.
 This is kind of a sexual subject, sex will come up.
 I just can't help it if it's part of my story and part of how I formed my identity.
-I will not describe any sex acts in great detail, I will not name any specific sites by name.
-I may allude to them by using euphemisms that people in the know will know, but I won't say the actual name of the websites.
-And I won't link to any of them π.
-And for those you reading, let's try to keep it civil and mature in the comments, please?
-Got it?
-Let's go.

 Now like I said in a couple of my past posts, including my Mega Shark Versus Giant Octopus π¦π review and my recent Furious (2025) review, I currently identify as heteroflexible.
 What that basically means is that I'm mostly straight ⚤, I mostly like women ♀︎.
 I am attracted to women ♀︎ and see myself engaging with women ♀︎ sexually and romantically ❤️ if the opportunity presents itself.
 The romantic part ❤️ is the most important to remember here, so keep it mind when you read the rest of this.
 But I do find myself occasionally find myself attracted to men ♂︎.
 There are some good looking men ♂︎ out there that even I find myself feeling some type of way about.
 But for me, the flexible part of my heteroflexibility mostly comes in the form of my porn preferences π.
 While I do watch plenty of straight porn ⚤π, I do watch equal amounts of gay porn ⚣π.
 I really like gay porn ⚣π.

 I can't help it, it makes me horny.
 It gets me hard.
 And it's good masturbation material for me, as all porn π is supposed to be.
 You don’t watch porn π for the story or the “characters” now do you?
 Unless it’s fan fiction….
 I do like naked men ♂︎, I do like me some pecs and I like me some butts, but the part of the male body that I fixate the most on is the penis.
 I love penises π.
 I like blowjobs.
 I like ejaculations, I like cum.
-It’s probably why I also like futanari, though I personally don’t personally interpret futa as being trans ⚧ or anything, since a lot of times, futas are biological women ♀︎ that some how grew a penis, either in place of their vagina or in addition to their vagina.
+It’s probably why I also like futanari, though I personally don’t personally interpret futa as being trans ⚧ or anything, since a lot of times, futas are biological women ♀︎ that somehow grew a penis, either in place of their vagina or in addition to their vagina.
 Whether it’s through magic or science.
 There’s a lot of straight guys ⚤♂︎ who like futanari, though most of them don’t like to admit it because they don’t want to be accused of being gay ⚣.
 They have no idea that sexuality is not a binary, it’s a spectrum.

 I used to think I was bisexual, and I identified as bisexual, when I realized how much I liked gay porn ⚣π, but I stopped using that label to describe myself at a certain point.
 Because while I do find certain men ♂︎ attractive, why I do like me some butts and penises, I can’t see myself dating another man ♂︎.
 At least, not at this time.
 Bisexuality implies you have romantic feelings ❤️ for another man ♂︎, but I just don’t have romantic feelings for other men ♂︎ ❤️.
 I just like watching them in porn π, and if I do engage with another man in real life in a non-platonic sense, it would just be sexual rather than romantic ❤️.
 I just don’t really know because I haven’t really had the chance to explore that part of myself in real life beyond just watching porn π in my room.
 This could change if I gain more experience in the field in the real world if you know what I mean, but right now, my attraction is purely physical rather than emotional.
 And it’s more visual right now since I haven’t engaged with men physically in that way.
 At least, not yet.
 If that ever changes, I’ll be the first let you know.
 I’ll probably write about it on this blog.
 If not in its own dedicated post, then in another otherwise unrelated post.